-The Milford Active Growth Fund's objective is to provide annual returns of 10% after management and administration charges but before tax and before the performance fee, over the minimum recommended investment timeframe.
+The Milford Active Growth Fund's objective is to provide annual returns of 10% after the base fund fee but before tax and before the performance fee, over the minimum recommended investment timeframe.

-It is a diversified fund that primarily invests in Australasian equities, with a moderate allocation to international equities and fixed interest securities.
+It is a diversified fund that primarily invests in equities, with a moderate allocation to fixed interest securities.